 - Product personalization – e.g. customized dog suspenders or a planner with your customer’s name will make your products stand out from mass-produced goods

-- Brand ambassadors confirming the quality and encouraging people to buy (experts, influencers)
+- Brand ambassadors confirm the quality and encourage people to buy – experts, influencers

 - There is no product USP without a customer needs analysis!
 Determine expectations of your target group and concerns that you can address.
 What can it look like in real life?

 - Do you offer delicate, fragile products?
 Emphasize information related to the shipment (solid, accurate packaging).

 - Is it the pre-Christmas period?
 Promise that all shipments will arrive on time (and make sure they will!).